JoycelynO/Analyzing-Hospital-Efficiency/README.md

 5. Created a dynamic hospital profile title using the Values function in DAX.
 6. DAX Measures used include: Calculate, Average, ALL, Summarize Columns, Values and Divide

+## Insights and Recommendations
+1. The New York City Service Area had the highest percentage of hospitals performing the surgical procedure of interest.